jackliu2006/jackliu2006/README.md

 # 👋 Hi, I'm Xiao Liu
 I’m a **Cloud & Solution Architect** with deep expertise in **Microsoft Azure**, **Kubernetes**, and modern cloud-native architectures.
 I design and deliver scalable, secure, and high-performing solutions for complex enterprise environments.
-Skilled in microservices architecture, I leverage containerization and orchestration tools to build robust, scalable systems that streamline development and optimize resource utilization
+Skilled in microservices architecture, I leverage containerization and orchestration tools to build robust, scalable systems that streamline development and optimize resource utilization.

 ---

 ## 🏆 Certifications